wrinkdater/Posys-Cursors-Improved-by-wrinkdater/README.md

 - added Unintrusive beam by Jens-3302 and fixed it in Extras;
 - added Unintrusive Negative beam in Extras;
 - fixed vertical cursor in Default and Mono schemes;
-- added Left Wrong Finger hand in extras.
+- added Left Wrong Finger hand and Left Tailed pointer in Extras.

 ### 2024-11-05 (v1.8) by wrinkdater:
 - added Default Left scheme (meant for the left handed) by Neil Munck;